Mixedbread

 200OKRequest successful.
 The response contains the requested data.

-404Not FoundThe requested resource doesn't exist or cannot be found at the given URL.
+404Not FoundThe requested resource doesn't exist.

 Best Practices

-Last updated: June 11, 2025
+Last updated: September 10, 2025